Social Sciences

 Online Social Sciences Programs

-In the 2018-2019 academic year, 1,707 schools offered some type of social sciences program.
+In 2020-2021, 1,698 schools offered a social sciences program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |